Times Square digital billboard showcasing crochet plushie pattern ad with city buildings

-Crochet Inspiration: How My Handmade Hippo Landed in Times Square
+How My Crochet Hippo Landed in Times Square: A Crochet Business Win

 From Crochet Hippos to Times Square: My Unexpected Maker Moment